 VeoRobotics builds high-performance industrial robots that work collaboratively with human workers to enable much more flexible, productive, and efficient manufacturing work cells.
 The WORKERBASE solution allows to create efficient assistant workflows, e.g. displaying step-by-step work instructions on tablets.

 AI can be used to reduce machine breakdowns and increase utilisation of production assets.
 As such, predictive maintenance algorithms avoid breakdowns by continuously analysing parts and replacing them before incidents occur.
 As a prerequisite, machine data and human workflow data need to be collected on a continuous basis, so that the AI can continuously learn from real-time production data.
 Many technology providers already offer systems that connect machinery with industrial internet of things backend applications.
 Such systems can be installed on premise or in private clouds.

 oee.cloud offers a solution for the optimization of OEE.
 The AI is connected with minimal intrusive sensor hardware to collect data about overall equipment effectiveness.
 All collected data can be analyzed and if required, notifications can be sent to service technicians.
-For example, the WORKERBASE smartwatch allows to notify service technicians in case of incidents.
+For example, the WORKERBASE solution allows to notify service technicians in case of incidents.
 The solution not only sends real-time alerts but can also be configured to show maintenance instructions.
 These instructions are based on insights of the AI, so that technicians always get individualized instructions based on context data, e.g. skill level, language, workflow progress etc.

 AI systems can be used to identify quality issues as early as possible.
 High-performance cameras attached to machines utilize image-recognition technology.
 This helps to automatically recognize defects in products.
 As AI systems can learn continuously, they improve over time resulting in early identification of defects.
 Production lines can be stopped if a failure or deviation is detected, and operators can be alerted to minimize the impact of the deviation, thus reducing scrap and the need for rework.